-- project meetings and exchanges of practices; - the testing and/or implementation of innovative practices and ICT (information and communications technology) or web-based materials; - activities that facilitate the recognition and validation of knowledge, skills and competences; - co-operation between regional authorities; - activities to support learners with disabilities/special in order to combat segregation and discrimination; - activities to prepare professionals for equity, diversity and inclusion challenges in the learning environment; and - activities to encourage active citizenship and entrepreneurship.
+- project meetings and exchanges of practices; - the testing and/or implementation of innovative practices and ICT (information and communications technology) or web-based materials; - staff teaching and training assignments; - activities that facilitate the recognition and validation of knowledge, skills and competences; - co-operation between regional authorities; - activities to support learners with disabilities/special in order to combat segregation and discrimination; - activities to prepare professionals for equity, diversity and inclusion challenges in the learning environment; and - activities to encourage active citizenship and entrepreneurship.

-Training, teaching and learning activities for adult education learners and staff are also acceptable, as long as they help to achieve the aims of the project and bring clear added value.
+Training, teaching and learning activities for VET learners and staff are also acceptable, as long as they help to achieve the aims of the project and bring clear added value.
 If you are interested in a project that focuses purely on providing learner or staff professional development experience through mobilities you should consider a Key Action 1 project.

-Within a Strategic Partnership for adult education, training, teaching and learning activities must take the form of:
+Within a Strategic Partnership for VET, training, teaching and learning activities must take the form of:

-- Blended mobility of adult learners, where adult learners from partner organisations work together through both ICT tools, such as social media, video conferencing, live streaming etc., and through physical meetings.
-The physical meetings element of blended mobilities can last from a minimum of five days up to two months (excluding travel days), but the virtual element may last for the whole of the project duration. - Long-term teaching and training assignments, where staff either, teach or work alongside other staff in an adult education institution or relevant organisation (such as a charity, a non-governmental organisation or a private adult education provider).
-This can include teaching placements or observation periods, participation in seminars or structured courses or observation periods.
-Teaching and training assignments must last between two and 12 months.
+Blended mobility of VET learners, where VET learners from partner organisations work together through both ICT tools, such as social media, video conferencing, live streaming etc., and through physical meetings.
+The physical meetings element of blended mobilities can last from a minimum of five days up to two months (excluding travel days), but the virtual element may last for the whole of the project duration.

-Short-term joint staff training events, where partners can arrange training sessions for small groups of staff from each of the partner organisations.
+Short-term joint staff training events where partners can arrange training sessions for small groups of staff from each of the partner organisations.
 Joint staff training events must last between five days and two months, excluding travel days.